tangentstorm/tangentstorm/resume.md

 - [pileUp](https://github.com/tangentstorm/pileup): a note-taking system with a novel drag-and-drop-ui, built with d3.js, python, and couchdb.

 ## Elsewhere
-- My [@tangentstorm](https://www.youtube.com/@tangentstorm) channel on youtube is for infrequent, highly edited programming essays.
+- My [@tangentstorm](https://www.youtube.com/@tangentstorm) channel on YouTube is for infrequent, highly edited programming essays.
 - I also live-stream unedited coding sessions on a second channel: [@tangentstream](https://www.youtube.com/@tangentstream)
 - I was a [guest on the ArrayCast podcast](https://www.arraycast.com/episodes/episode40-michal-wallace) in Nov 2022.
 - I am [@tangentstorm](https://x.com/tangentstorm) on X.